-Just about every parent has lost their cool from time to time.
-It’s rare to find a parent who has never yelled at their child during a high-stress moment.
+It’s natural that you may find yourself losing your cool with your child from time to time, especially now.
 But ask yourself this: Has losing your temper or shouting at your child resulted in a positive outcome?
 Did it alleviate the stress of the situation?
 Did you or your child walk away feeling good about the interaction?
 Probably, not.
-Now, consider the impact on a child with an attachment disorder, a child who has never received adequate emotional regulation from caregivers.

 When you lose your cool

-There are several unhealthy payoffs for a child when you become angry or upset:
+There are several unhealthy payoffs for a child with an attachment disorder when you become angry or upset:

 Remaining calm, composed, and patient with a challenging child can be difficult.
 But try to keep in mind that you set a critical example.

-Over time, securely attached children internalize parental care and learn self-regulation.
-Children with an attachment disorder, however, did not develop the ability to regulate their emotions and impulses.
-They became behaviorally and biochemically disorganized, resulting in hyperarousal, aggression, impulsivity, and distractibility.
-They overreact to stimulation, stress, and anxiety.
 You can teach your child to be calm by role-modeling calmness.
-Calmness reduces your child’s “alarm reaction” (fight-flight-freeze) and allows her to feel safe and secure enough to think rationally, learn a better way of behaving and coping while building trust with you.
+Calmness reduces your child’s “alarm reaction” (fight-flight-freeze) and allows them to feel safe and secure enough to think rationally, learn a better way of behaving and coping while building trust with you.